Leaderboard

 8 points

-Good Post sir..
+29. Good Post sir..
 We all have our own preferences regarding weather..
 I've always thought the majority of people like sunny and settled conditions, so they can get out and about and feel upbeat.
 Also alot of others like the sun because they love to get a tan!
 So it matters not a jot whether it's 21C or 35C..
 You still get a tan, the upside for me is, its more comfortable of an evening..
 These plumes are gr8 for heat lovers...
 But NO1... they don't last very long..
 And NO2... they do not guarantee widespread storm activity..
 Just like a fidgid airmass in Winter does not guarantee widespread Snowfalls.
 Keep in mind that most intense plumes will affect Central Southern And South East areas anyway..
 The further North you are the less intense that heat most of the time.
 For the hear and now it's blow your wig off windy again today..
 But sunny spells with some showers to the South and West and more to the NW.
 Beyond that it improves and gradually becomes warmer.
 Perhaps a brief breakdown come the end of next week..
 But confidence is low on this..
 But if it does occur, its likely to be brief...
 With pressure most likely building in again quite quickly.
 So to sum up..
 Not gr8 for you storm and excessive heat lovers or for you in desperate need of rain...
 But pretty much gr8 for us without mass expectations who just want to top up a tan, and paint the Garden fences..
 Enjoy your weekends, and stay safe..
-And try not to wear an hairpiece..8 points
+And try not to wear an hairpiece..

-It is Les Droughtville already around this way, my poor veg need watering every evening, may get a shower today if I'm lucky and that's it for another ten days or so.
+31. It is Les Droughtville already around this way, my poor veg need watering every evening, may get a shower today if I'm lucky and that's it for another ten days or so.
 Northern Britain a different matter.
 More in the way of coming up for the southern half of the country.
 GFS 0z 10 day accu rainfall...
-BTW..I'm down in the SE where you can see 0mm.8 points
+BTW..I'm down in the SE where you can see 0mm.

-The North Atlantic 500mb and surface analysis for midnight and sat image The heavy rain over N Ireland and much of Scotland will persist through this morning along with the very strong winds before easing a tad but further rain will encroach N. Ireland late on courtesy of the next frontal system associated with the new trough in the western Atlantic.
+33. The North Atlantic 500mb and surface analysis for midnight and sat image The heavy rain over N Ireland and much of Scotland will persist through this morning along with the very strong winds before easing a tad but further rain will encroach N. Ireland late on courtesy of the next frontal system associated with the new trough in the western Atlantic.
 Further south frequent showers in the quite breezy westerly The rain over N. Ireland will track NE into SW Scotland overnight whilst the showers will dissipate in the south resulting in a clear night.
 By Sunday the Atlantic trough re-orientates as the subtropical high zones amplify either side.
 Over the UK the weakening fronts bring cloud and patchy rain to the north and some central areas but high pressure is pushing north and temps start to rise Over Sunday night into Monday the pattern continues to develop and the trough tales on a positive tilt stretching a long way south with the centre over Iceland as the ridge extends north east over the UK.
-Thus sunny and warm in most areas but the NW of Scotland still breezy with some patchy rain By Tuesday the Atlantic trough has disrupted as further amplification of the subtropical high occurs in the west and closer to home some cloud and light patchy rain as a couple of weak fronts are forced across the country And this is the position on Wednesday with the weak front trailing across the country bring cloud to some areas8 points
+Thus sunny and warm in most areas but the NW of Scotland still breezy with some patchy rain By Tuesday the Atlantic trough has disrupted as further amplification of the subtropical high occurs in the west and closer to home some cloud and light patchy rain as a couple of weak fronts are forced across the country And this is the position on Wednesday with the weak front trailing across the country bring cloud to some areas

-Yeah, maybe, I knew there was a reason I gave up the frame by frame ECM commentary, it is because I'm crap at it.
+34. Yeah, maybe, I knew there was a reason I gave up the frame by frame ECM commentary, it is because I'm crap at it.
 24hrs between frames is often too difficult to predict.
-So why am I doing it again, simple, boredom, it is something to do at 7pm every night, so expect more rubbish commentary from me, as it is part of my lockdown day now, maybe I'll try and do it in the style of a celebrity sports commentator tomorrow...7 points
+So why am I doing it again, simple, boredom, it is something to do at 7pm every night, so expect more rubbish commentary from me, as it is part of my lockdown day now, maybe I'll try and do it in the style of a celebrity sports commentator tomorrow...

 7 points